If you are considering taking a cruise you have probably heard the word gratuities mentioned by your travel agent or cruise line.

 Most cruise lines charge between 15-20% on top of drinks prices as a gratuity.
 The prices on the menu won’t include the gratuity so it is worth remembering this when ordering drinks.

-Below are examples from 6 large American cruise lines.
+Below are examples from 6 of the largest American cruise lines.

 |Cruise Line||Drinks Gratuity Percentage|